 Boating: Boating is not permitted on any of the Andrick Ponds State Wildlife Area’s waters.

 Camping: Although there is no camping permitted in the Andrick Ponds SWA, there are many opportunities close by in Jackson Lake State Park.
-Reservations can be made for any of Jackson Lake’s 251 campsites, under ½ mile from Andrick Ponds SWA.
+Reservations can be made for any of Jackson Lake’s 251 campsites, which are under ½ mile from Andrick Ponds SWA.
 It should be mentioned that there are no restrooms on-site.

 Read about the camping near Fort Morgan and Jackson Lake.